stephanbcbauer/standards.catena-x.github.io/README.md

 [https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md)
-Rules are configured in a file named `.markdownlint.json` for more detailed rules have a look at [this site](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md) as an example
+Rules are configured in a file named `.markdownlint.json` for more detailed rules have a look at [this site](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md) as an example.